-- The following must be clearly displayed on the graphic and on the one page-description: (1) the name of the challenge (QVC, Comcast, or Pfizer), (2) each team member’s name with their COLLEGE, their AccessNet ID (not TUID).
+- The following must be clearly displayed on the graphic AND on the one page-description: (1) the name of the challenge (QVC, NBCU, or Pfizer), (2) each team member’s name with their COLLEGE, their AccessNet ID (i.e. tuz12345).

 - Convert static graphics to PDF format.
 The one-page description must also be in PDF format.
 There are free tools that do this, such as PDF Creator.

 - Interactive graphics must be self-contained and run without special software on any Windows 10 PC.
 Web-based graphics must run using the Chrome browser.